yden0025/address-book-frontend/README.md

-# Getting Started with Create React App
+# Getting Started with Address Book Application

+The UI is more aligned with an actual application with CURD.
+However, since the time is limited, only the create features and view features are implemented.

+## Assumption

+#### Book

+1. The names of books are all unique with 1-100 chars.
+2. The descriptions of books are optional.

+#### Contact

+1. For all contacts, the name can be duplicated.
+2. For the contacts in each book, the name must be unique.

+3. If we view the contacts in each book, the `Unique` field means whether the contact is only available in current book.
+4. The descriptions of contacts are optional.

+## Front end

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This front end application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the `Address Book`, you can run:

+### `npm install`

+Install all the dependencies.

 ### `npm start`